 - Social Interaction- Having an active social life can protect you against memory loss.
 Studies have shown that people who communicate with others are memory boosters - they have the slowest rate of memory decline.
 It is also able to lower blood pressure and can improve life expectancy.

-Besides knowing all you can about brain health, now is the time to spread awareness!
+Now that you know everything you can about brain health, it's time to spread awareness!
 Besides talking to others about brain health via word of mouth and social media, here are other ways you can spread the word.

 Brain Awareness Week occurs this week on March 11 - 17, 2019.
 Educate yourself and your friends on brain health and what they can do for their brains.